scorpido74/azure-docs.nl-nl/articles/azure-functions/functions-create-function-app-portal.md

 ---
-title: Een functie-app maken vanuit Azure Portal | Microsoft Azure Docs
+title: Create a function app from the Azure Portal
-description: Maak vanuit de portal een nieuwe functie-app in Azure.
-author: ggailey777
-manager: gwallace
-ms.service: azure-functions
-ms.topic: conceptual
-ms.date: 08/29/2019
-ms.author: glenga
-ms.custom: mvc
-ms.openlocfilehash: 93bce0404c9b3bf630416557726dca0c856528c3
+description: Create a new function app in Azure from the portal. ms.topic: conceptual ms.date: 08/29/2019 ms.custom: mvc ms.openlocfilehash: 74eaa6837f362c849277a761da3ae79c3a8ac353
-ms.sourcegitcommit: ee61ec9b09c8c87e7dfc72ef47175d934e6019cc
+ms.sourcegitcommit: d6b68b907e5158b451239e4c09bb55eccb5fef89
 ms.translationtype: MT
 ms.contentlocale: nl-NL
-ms.lasthandoff: 08/30/2019
+ms.lasthandoff: 11/20/2019
-ms.locfileid: "70170790"
+ms.locfileid: "74230775"
 ---
 # <a name="create-a-function-app-from-the-azure-portal"></a>Een functie-app maken vanuit Azure Portal

-In dit onderwerp wordt beschreven hoe u Azure Functions kunt gebruiken om een functie-app te maken in de Azure Portal.
+This topic shows you how to use Azure Functions to create a function app in the Azure portal.
 Een functie-app is de container die als host fungeert voor het uitvoeren van afzonderlijke functies.

 ## <a name="create-a-function-app"></a>Een functie-app maken